AI Red Teaming and Autonomous Red Teaming: Best Practices with OWASP and NIST

 AI red teaming is transforming offensive security.
 Learn how to align AI-driven tactics with OWASP and NIST, and simulate real-world attacks using intelligent automation.

-As organizations adopt AI-driven offensive security, red teams are evolving.
+AI red teaming is becoming a core capability in modern offensive security programs as environments outpace manual testing.
 Instead of testing AI systems as the target, they are now using AI as a force multiplier in red teaming operations.

 This article focuses on how red teams leverage AI to scale, adapt, and accelerate adversary simulation in complex environments.
 We'll cover how this new discipline integrates with trusted frameworks like OWASP and NIST, and outline best practices for modern teams adopting AI-powered red teaming tools and techniques.